-The irony is that the consolidation and analysis of all this data takes place within the marketing department, and most often at the aggregate level as mentioned above.
-Where actual sales tend to take place in many business models (with the sales force), it would seem, the level of multi-channel intelligence available is limited, if existent at all.
-What does aggregate analytics tell a sales person about an individual customer?
+The irony is that the consolidation and analysis of all this data take place within the marketing department, and most often at the aggregate level as mentioned above.
+Where actual sales tend to take place in many business models (with the sales force), it would seem, the level of multi-channel intelligence available is limited if existent at all.
+What does aggregate analytics tell a salesperson about an individual customer?
 Not very much.

 Mobilizing Customer and Prospect Intel

 Capturing and leveraging data at the individual level, at first blush, can seem like a huge task when in reality it’s just a question of having the right technology-enablement to do it.
 A new approach is in order so that brands can get closer to specific customers, not just with customized marketing content, but through an existing, always valuable resource: Salespeople.

 Of course, the process of centralizing data captured within the brand’s ecosystem needs to be standardized and adopted.
 All identifiable data from communication channels need to be funneled to one central repository.
 This approach helps companies avoid the expensive consolidation process that often occurs after data has been collected without the proper approach.
 Also, through a centralized technological framework, data can be accessed by all departments making it easy to share the intelligence, and most notably, put it in the hands of people who can generate action from it.